LucasYao93/CompareStreamAnalytics/docs/New-AzStreamAnalyticsCluster.md

 ```

 ### -IfMatch
-The ETag of the input.
+The ETag of the resource.
-Omit this value to always overwrite the current input.
+Omit this value to always overwrite the current record set.
 Specify the last-seen ETag value to prevent accidentally overwriting concurrent changes.

 ```yaml